Cimplex/BatteryStatus-Tiny-DFR/README.md

 ## Additional Notes

 If you want to move BatteryStatus executable somewhere else, make sure the `./Icons/` folder gets moved with it.
 It needs to be in the working directory of the program.

+BatteryStatus-Tiny-DFR has a MIT License.
+It is NOT affiliated with tiny-dfr in anyway.
+Google Matrerial Icons are licensed under Apache License Version 2.0.